 Eye conditions

-Cataracts can develop at any age, often noticed around age 7 to 10.
-Surgical correction at Calgary veterinary ophthalmologists costs $3,000 to $5,000 per eye and restores vision in most cases.
+Cataracts can develop at any age and are often first noticed around age 7 to 10.
+Surgical correction by a Calgary veterinary ophthalmologist commonly quotes $3,000 to $5,000 per eye and restores vision in many cases (your surgeon's estimate is the real number).
 Progressive retinal atrophy (PRA) is genetic, gradual, and not currently treatable.
-Reputable breeders test for it.
-Tear staining (reddish-brown discoloration around the eyes) is mostly cosmetic but sometimes signals plugged tear ducts.
-Annual eye exams from age 5 are recommended.
+Responsible breeders annually screen breeding stock and register results with the OFA Companion Animal Eye Registry (CAER, formerly CERF).
+Tear staining (reddish-brown discolouration around the eyes) is mostly cosmetic but sometimes signals plugged tear ducts or low-grade eye irritation.
+Annual eye exams from age 5 are a reasonable cadence; your vet can adjust based on your dog's history.

 Dental disease